mderriey/mderriey.github.io/_posts/2020-12-14-how-to-lock-down-csp-using-swachbuckle.md

 Special thanks to:

+- My colleague Mehdi for reviewing this post before publishing;
 - The swagger.io team who creates swagger-ui &mdash; <https://swagger.io/>;
 - The Swashbuckle team for making it a breeze to incorporate these tools in ASP.NET Core apps &mdash; <https://github.com/domaindrivendev/Swashbuckle.AspNetCore>; and
 - Andrew Lock for creating a NuGet package that makes it so easy to set up security-related HTTP headers &mdash; <https://github.com/andrewlock/NetEscapades.AspNetCore.SecurityHeaders>.